 2nd phase: Peripheral blood and tissue eosinophilia is typical.
 Clinical presentation, which may resemble Löffler syndrome, includes chronic eosinophilic pneumonia and eosinophilic gastroenteritis.

 3rd phase: Potentially life-threatening vasculitis develops.
-Systemic symptoms (eg, fever, malaise, weight loss, fatigue) are common in this phase.
+Organ dysfunction and systemic symptoms (eg, fever, malaise, weight loss, fatigue) are common in this phase.

 However, the phases do not necessarily follow one another consecutively, and the time interval between them varies greatly.